Eta and rho invariants on manifolds with edges: Eta invariants on Galois coverings of admissible edge spaces

-In the special case of $D$ being the Gauss-Bonnet, the signature or the spin Dirac operator, we employ Theorem \ref{exp2} to obtain a much stronger statement.
+In the special case of $\widetilde{D}$ being the signature or the spin Dirac operator, we employ Proposition \ref{trace-class-Galois} and Theorem \ref{exp2} to obtain a much stronger statement; as for the case of Proposition \ref{eta-main2}, this improved statement will be important when we will discuss the Cheeger-Gromov rho invariant.

-\begin{prop} \begin{enumerate} \item[(i)] the $\Gamma$-eta invariant $\eta_\Gamma (D)$ is identically zero if $m$ is even. \item[(ii)] the $\Gamma$-eta invariant $\eta_\Gamma (D,s)$ has at most a first order pole singularity at $s=0$, if $m$ is odd.
-Then the residue at $s=0$ always comes from the edge fibration only, i.e. is given by an integral over $\partial M$ of a quantity that depends locally on the fibration $\phi: \partial M \to B$ and the asymptotics of the Riemannian metric $g$ at the edge. \end{enumerate} \end{prop}
+\begin{prop} Let $\widetilde{D}$ be either the signature or the spin Dirac operator.
+Then \begin{enumerate} \item[(i)] the $\Gamma$-eta invariant $\eta_\Gamma (\widetilde{D})$ is identically zero if $m$ is even. \item[(ii)] the $\Gamma$-eta invariant $\eta_\Gamma (\widetilde{D},s)$ has at most a first order pole singularity at $s=0$, if $m$ is odd.
+Then the residue at $s=0$ is local over $B$ in the sense of Theorem \ref{trace-coefficients-flat}. \end{enumerate} \end{prop}